vmware-tanzu/pinniped/site/content/docs/background/architecture.md

 ## Pinniped Deployment Strategies

 Pinniped can be configured to authenticate users in a variety of scenarios.
 Depending on the use case, administrators can deploy the Supervisor, the Concierge, both, or neither.

-### Full Integration-- Concierge, Supervisor, and CLI
+### Full Integration -- Concierge, Supervisor, and CLI

 Users can authenticate with the help of the Supervisor, which will issue tokens that can be exchanged at the Concierge for a credential that can be used to authenticate to